- What will I do in the Ames Lab internship or visiting faculty programs?

 Spring and Fall interns: Schilletter-University Village.
 Please follow link for floor plans and a complete list of furnishings.
 In addition, linens and towels are provided.
 Bringing additional furniture is discouraged.
 Laundry is available on the premises.
 All units are non-smoking.

-Summer interns and visiting faculty: Frederiksen Court.
+Summer interns: Frederiksen Court.
 Please follow the link for a complete list of furnishings.
 Laundry is available in the units.
 All units are non-smoking.

 Summer interns provide their own: